 Gāng fā de gōngzī, méi liǎngtiān jiù bèi nǐ dèse guāng le.

 You look quite good.
-Where have you been showing off?
+Where have you been indulging yourself?

 Qìsè búcuò a, zuìjìn shàng nǎr dèse qù le?